-- 2. Student can opt for Diploma/certificate/CPT/ACS Inter/ NPTEL Course to earn one credit extra.
+- Student can opt Hindi/ French/ Other foreign Language approved by certified Institutions to earn one credit.
+The certificate(Hindi) must be obtained from Dakshina Bharat Hindi Prachar Sabha and He/ she has to enroll and complete during their course period (first to Third semester) - 2.
+Student can opt for Diploma/certificate/CPT/ACS Course to earn one credit extra.
 Student who opt for Diploma/ Certificate course have to enroll any diploma/certificate course offered by Bharathiar University through our Institution.
 Student who opt for CPT/ ACS/CMA have to enroll and complete at foundation level during the course period.
-The course content of which shall be equivalent to that prescribed by ICAI/ICMA/ICSI.
-Students who opt for NPTEL course should complete certificate through NPTEL. - 3.
-Award Winners in Academic/ Representation in Sports /Social Activities/ Extra Curricular/ Co-Curricular Activities at University/ District/ State/ National/ International level can earn one credit extra. - 4.
+The course content of which shall be equivalent to that prescribed by ICAI/ICMA/ICSI. - Award Winners in Academic/ Representation in Sports /Social Activities/ Extra Curricular/ Co-Curricular Activities at University/ District/ State/ National/ International level can earn one credit extra. - 4.
 Student can earn one credit, if they complete any one Self study paper prescribed by the concerned department.